-Iran on war footing against coronavirus as outbreak kills 77
+Iran orders troops to fight coronavirus outbreak as 77 dead

-TEHRAN, Iran (AP) — Iran’s supreme leader put the Islamic Republic on war footing Tuesday against the new coronavirus by ordering its armed forces to assist health officials in combating the outbreak — the deadliest outside of China — that authorities say has killed 77 people.
+TEHRAN, Iran (AP) — Iran’s supreme leader put the Islamic Republic’s armed forces on alert Tuesday to assist health officials in combating the outbreak of the new coronavirus — the deadliest outside of China — that authorities say has killed 77 people.

 Ayatollah Ali Khamenei’s decision was announced after state media broadcast images of the 80-year-old leader planting a tree wearing disposable gloves ahead of Iran’s upcoming arbor day, showing how concern about the virus now reaches up to the top of the country’s Shiite theocracy.
-State television quoted a lawmaker as saying 23 members of parliament now had the virus.
+Iranian media reported that 23 members of parliament now had the virus, as did the head of the country’s emergency services.

 “Whatever helps public health and prevents the spread of the disease is good and what helps to spread it is sin,” Khamenei said, who has not worn gloves at past arbor day plantings.